chen-python-user/DPHS/README.md

 # DPHS
-Download from Python http.server or server.py of this repository.
+Download from Python library http.server or server.py of this repository.

 # Usage